-It’s both a new year and a new era for social media brand ambassadors and advocates of all types.
+It’s both a new year and a new era for retailers and their dependence on social media brand ambassadors and advocates of all types.

 Total retail sales will reach over $5.5 trillion this year, according to eMarketer, while e-commerce sales will grow 15 percent to make up over $605 billion of that amount.
 This continued consumer shift towards digital channels for commerce has ensured that digital’s offspring, social media, has a greater influence on purchase behaviors than ever before.
 Indeed, over 80 percent of Gen Z consumers and nearly 75 percent of Millennials say that social media influences their purchases these days, per Yes Lifecycle Marketing research.

 If we look at how that social media influence happens for retailers, well, that’s changing dramatically, too.
-Brand ambassadors and influencers, who have promoted companies and their products historically via both online and offline channels, have evolved.
-Today, they can be anyone from influencers and endorsers to employees and partners, and they use social media as their central communications hub.
+Brand ambassadors and social media influencers, who have promoted retailers and their products historically via both online and offline channels, have evolved.
+Today, advocates can be anyone from paid influencers and endorsers to employees and partners, to passionate customers, and they use social media as their central communications hub.
 They’re the rising stars of retail content now and with good reason, as we’ll see.

 New Ways to Connect